 Fiji has applied in 2006 for a license to drill for petroleum in Fiji's waters (Let's hope!)

-In 2002, the government announced a 20-year development plan.
+development plan.
 Among other things, it aims to give indigenous Fijians a great stake in the economy.
 The plan envisages tax-relief to businesses owned/managed by ethnic Fijians, along with greater protection for indigenous land and fishery rights.

 A major aim of the Fijian government is to achieve self-sufficiency in rice production.
 Cattle farming, fishing, and forestry are also being encouraged in order to diversify the economy.